Q3 2025 Report

 M&A Scale and Sectoral Breadth

-The set of recent acquisitions featured on Finder illustrates the breadth of Israel’s technology ecosystem, spanning cybersecurity, fintech, business software, health tech and aerospace.
-The largest disclosed transaction was CyberArk’s $25B acquisition by Palo Alto Networks, underscoring the scale of Israel’s cybersecurity industry.
-Other significant cybersecurity exits included Aim Security ($350M, acquired by Cato Networks), Findings ($305M, acquired by Diginex), Prompt Security ($275M, acquired by SentinelOne), and Cynerio ($180M, acquired by Axonius).
+Recent acquisitions featured on Finder illustrate the breadth of Israel’s technology ecosystem, spanning cybersecurity, fintech, business software, health tech, and aerospace.
+The largest disclosed transaction in Q3 2025 was CyberArk’s $25B acquisition by Palo Alto Networks, demonstrating the scale of Israel’s cybersecurity industry.
+Other significant cybersecurity M&As included Aim Security ($350M, acquired by Cato Networks), Findings ($305M, acquired by Diginex), Prompt Security ($275M, acquired by SentinelOne), and Cynerio ($180M, acquired by Axonius).

 Fintech activity featured the acquisition of Sapiens International Corporation by Advent International for $2.5B.
 In business software, Verint Systems was acquired by Thoma Bravo for $2B and Atero AI was acquired by Crusoe for $150M.
 In health tech, Vectorious Medical Technologies was acquired by Edwards Lifesciences for $497M.
 SatixFy represented aerospace with a $269M acquisition by MDA Space,.
 Together, these transactions show Israel’s continued role as a source of strategic technology acquisitions, with cybersecurity leading in both scale and frequency, complemented by meaningful activity across multiple verticals.